akauppi/GroundLevel-firebase-es/fns-test/README.md

 ## Running tests

-There are two ways to run these tests, each with their pros and cons.
+There are two ways to run these tests, each with their own pros and cons.
 We'll start with the one where a server is manually started.

 ### Dev: Start an emulator

-When developing security rules, this is the mode to use.
 We start a Firebase emulator in one terminal, and run the tests in another - or in an IDE.

 **Starting the emulator**